csci265-team/HiddenFrame/proposal.md

 ### Secret Messages

-The prime purpose of the project will be to create a program that:
+The other purpose of the project will be to create a program that:
 - accepts an image as it's input
 - processes the image in such a way that the image is unremarkably different to a human, but now contains some data payload within the image.
 - process a carrier image to retrieve the original payload.